Supporting and Enhancing Existing Amtrak Downeaster Service

 Amtrak Downeaster Coastal Connection

-A pilot program introducing seasonal weekend Downeaster service to Bath, Wiscasset, Newcastle and Rockland is being explored.
+A pilot program to introduce seasonal weekend Downeaster service to Bath, Wiscasset, Newcastle and Rockland has been suspended.

 Planning initiatives that explore the potential for new passenger rail services in Maine:

 NNEPRA managed for MaineDOT a Service Plan for commuter rail service between L/A and Portland which identified ridership potential, outlined corridor options and estimated costs.
 Next steps include an economic evaluation to explore how investment in rail service could benefit the region and is under consideration of the MaineDOT.

 Portland-Westbrook Rail Shuttle Feasibility Study

 In partnership with private developers, NNEPRA completed a high-level feasibility study of a rail shuttle between Westbrook and Portland, connecting high-density developments with the downtown and local transit options.

 NNEPRA appreciates the financial support provided by the State of Maine, the Federal Transit Administration (FTA), the Federal Railroad Administration (FRA), as well as Pan Am Railways, the MBTA and Amtrak, that enables us to plan and execute projects to improve reliability, enhance safety, and expand service.